GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### An organisation that treats its programmers as morons will soon have programmers that are willing and able to act like morons only.
+> ### The only way for errors to occur in a program is by being put there by the author.
+No other mechanisms are known.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts